Skip to main content

 Cloud Network Architect

-I've now extended the github action for those who want to create their sites in Docusaurus and then have the commited and pushed changes automagically get built and synced to their S3 bucket.
-Static S3 sites are a great way to host static sites and Docusaurus is a great tool for rendering sites out of simple markdown content.
+I've now extended the GitHub action for those of us who want to create sites in Docusaurus and then have our committed and pushed changes automatically built and synced to an S3 bucket.
+Static S3 sites are a great way to host static content, and Docusaurus is a brilliant tool for rendering sites out of simple markdown content.

 How to set up Github Actions to publish to S3 website